marschall/jdk-packager/README.md

   <dd>proxy server to use</dd>
 </dl>

-For example to build the server JRE for Java 8 update 45 use the following
+For example to build the server JRE for Java 8 update 121 use the following

-   /jdk-packager.sh -m 8 -u 45 -b 14 -j server-jre
+   /jdk-packager.sh -m 8 -u 121 -b 13 -g e9e7ea248e2c4826b92b3f075a80e441 -j server-jre

 The output will be in the `target/` folder.